vacp2p/vac.dev/research/2023-04-02-waku-as-a-network.md

 overview of recent discussions and research outputs, aiming to give you a better understanding of how the Waku network may look like in terms of scaling and incentivization.

-## DOS Protection for Status Communities
+## DOS Mitigation for Status Communities

-Waku is actively exploring DOS protection mechanisms suitable for Status Communities.
+Waku is actively exploring DOS mitigation mechanisms suitable for Status Communities.
 While RLN (Rate Limiting Nullifiers) remains the go-to DOS protection solution due to its privacy-preserving and censorship-resistant properties, there is still more work to be done.
 We are excited to collaborate with PSE (Privacy & Scaling Explorations) in this endeavor.
 Learn more about their latest progress in this [tweet](https://twitter.com/CPerezz19/status/1640373940634939394?s=20).